Showing posts with label forgiveness practice. Show all posts

 Since God made us exactly in his own image, we can only be these things.
 If we judge ourselves to be anything other than this, it is only our own self-created illusion.
 We perceive that we are not perfect and therefore need God's forgiveness.

 "Yet although God does not forgive, His Love is nevertheless the basis of forgiveness.
 Fear condemns and love forgives.
 Forgiveness thus undoes what fear has produced, returning the mind to the awareness of God.
 For this reason, forgiveness can truly be called salvation.
-It is the means by which illusions disappear." --Lesson 46
+It is the means by which illusions disappear."
+Lesson 46--A Course in Miracles

 "I cannot be guilty because I am a Son of God.